RitwikaaBanerjee/BloomWatch_NASA/README.md

 ## Overview

 BloomWatch provides an end-to-end solution for vegetation bloom detection and prediction using satellite data.
+This project helps scientists and researchers monitor vegetation cycles using NASA's satellite imagery data.
 The pipeline includes:

 - **Data Ingestion**: NASA AppEEARS for satellite data
 - **Preprocessing**: NDVI time-series cleaning, smoothing, and resampling